The Bank of England’s Monetary Policy Committee (MPC) today announced that the Bank of England base rate will remain unchanged at 0.5%.

 - Find out more in our full guide on tracker mortgages

-Get a free call back from a mortgage adviser
+Get advice from a mortgage adviser

 Responding to the base rate announcement, David Blake of Which?
 Mortgage Advisers says: ‘The base rate may have remained firm, but rock-bottom mortgage rates are slowly becoming a thing of the past.’